Carronade: Decline

 In the 1810s and 1820s, tactics started to place a greater emphasis on the accuracy of long-range gunfire, and less on the weight of a broadside.
-Indeed, Captain David Porter of USS Essex complained when the navy replaced his 12-pounder long guns with 32-pounder carronades.
+Captain David Porter of USS Essex complained when the navy replaced his 12-pounder long guns with 32-pounder carronades.

 In the 1840s, the Royal Navy leased several carronade-armed clippers from Jardine, Matheson & Co. in 1840 to supplement the steamships it used against Qing dynasty China during the First Opium War.

 The carronade was a popular armament among Anglo-American opium traffickers.
 Its light weight meant that opium traffickers could maintain both speed and asymmetrical force projection in Asia.

 The carronade disappeared from the Royal Navy in the 1850s, after improved methods for building cannons had been developed by William George Armstrong and Joseph Whitworth.
 Carronades were nevertheless still used in the American Civil War in the 1860s.
 The last known use of a carronade in conflict was during the First Boer War.
 In the siege of Potchefstroom, the Boers used 'Ou Griet', an antique carronade mounted on a wagon axle, against the British fort.